formux-dev/info/README.md

 We are still in the process of fleshing out the system.
 The MVP will not have a complete admin UI for creating forms and displaying responses.
 It will just focus on making the end-user experience and theme optimization as smooth as possible.

 ## What are the repositoies for
-We are building a [web app(https://github.com/formux-dev/web-user) capable of displaying any form sent from our [backend](https://github.com/formux-dev/backend).
-After of MVP we are builing the [admin UI](https://github.com/formux-dev/web-admin) too.
+We are building a [web app](https://github.com/formux-dev/web-user) capable of displaying any form sent from our [backend](https://github.com/formux-dev/backend).
+There is also have an [admin panel](https://github.com/formux-dev/web-admin).

 ## I want to help
 Contributions are welcome!
 We'll check for new ones regularly and review them as fast as possible.